-This article explains team action management by Albert Humphrey in a practical way.
-After reading you will understand the basics of this powerful management tool.
+Team Action Management: this article explains Team Action Management (TAM) by Albert Humphrey in a practical way.
+After reading you will understand the basics of this powerful team development and performance management tool.

 Each phase is divided into time units: